Skip to code content (skip section selection)

 (9) Any other documents deemed necessary by the Building Commissioner.

-(b) Review for Completeness by the Building Commissioner.
-Upon receipt of a written request for variance, the Building Commissioner shall make a preliminary review of the request to determine whether such application provides the information necessary for review and evaluation and if it is determined that such application does not provide the information necessary for such review and evaluation, the Building Commissioner shall so advise the applicant of the deficiencies and shall not further process the application until the deficiency is corrected.
+(b) Review for Completeness by the Building Commissioner or His/Her Designee.
+Upon receipt of a written request for variance, the Building Commissioner or his/her designee shall make a preliminary review of the request to determine whether such application provides the information necessary for review and evaluation and if it is determined that such application does not provide the information necessary for such review and evaluation, the Building Commissioner or his/her designee shall so advise the applicant of the deficiencies and shall not further process the application until the deficiency is corrected.

 (c) Public Hearing by the Board of Zoning Appeals.
-The Board of Zoning Appeals shall hold a public hearing within sixty (60) days from the date the application is accepted as complete by the Building Commissioner.
+The Board of Zoning Appeals shall hold a public hearing within sixty (60) days from the date the application is accepted as complete by the Building Commissioner or his/her designee.

 (d) Notice of Public Hearing.
 Notices of the time and place of a public hearing shall be mailed to the appellant and to the affected property owners (owners of property contiguous to the property in question, and across the street therefrom, or within 500 feet, whichever is the most inclusive) as they appear in the current records of the County Auditor, or be published, once a week for two successive weeks prior thereto, in two newspapers of general circulation in the City of North Royalton.
 In addition, such notices shall be posted on the posting boards established by City Council.